An airplane-sized asteroid measuring 150 feet will approach Earth on April 6, NASA has warned

 Asteroids left over from the formation of our solar system

-Asteroids approaching Earth always make headlines because colliding with them could lead to a huge catastrophe for human life.
+Asteroids approaching Earth always make headlines because colliding with them might lead to a huge catastrophe for human life.
 More recently, the National Aeronautics and Space Administration Jet Propulsion Laboratory He pointed out that the Earth will witness some relatively close encounters with asteroids in the coming days.
 Five asteroids will approach our planet, with two of them approaching the closest planet to Earth today, according to NASA.

 Notably, NASA’s Asteroid Watch dashboard tracks asteroids and comets that will come relatively close to Earth.
 The instrument panel displays the date of closest approach, approximate object diameter, relative size, and distance from the ground for each encounter.